falaelcom/raw-profiler/README.md

     }
     test();

-HOW TO SET UP PROFILING
+COMMON CONFIGURATIONS
 ==================================================

+The examples below illustrate how to configure the profiler in miscellaneous iusage scenarios.
+Setting up profiling hit points is not covered in this section.

-Setup for Local Console Logging
+Configure `raw-profiler` for Local Console Logging
 --------------------------------------------
 _Appropriate for simple profiling scenarios with a single bucket._